homelab

 ISC wanted me to use kea instead.

 I’ve got a Linksys WRT3200ACM WiFi router.
-Of course it runs OpenWRT, but it should bridge the associated WiFi clients to my LAN, not NAT them.
+Of course it runs OpenWrt, but it should bridge the associated WiFi clients to my LAN, not NAT them.

 I bought a Qotom Q20332G9-S10 fanless server, which I hope will eventually replace my older Dell PowerEdge R530, which was manufactured in August - December of 2014.